'The country has been reborn', says Zelensky on the day of Ukraine's independence and six months of war | Ukraine and Russia

-In an inflated and emotional speech on Ukraine’s independence day and also as the war turns six months, the country’s president, Volodymyr Zelensky, said that his nation was “reborn” after Russia’s invasion.
+In an inflated and emotional speech on Ukraine’s independence day and also when the war is six months old, the country’s president, Volodymyr Zelensky, said that his nation was “reborn” after the invasion of Russia.

 Ukrainian President Volodymyr Zelensky during a speech in Kiev (Photo: Viacheslav Ratynskyi/REUTERS)

-In an assessment of the six-month war, the Ukrainian leader praised his country for “staying firm”, vowed to reconquer the Crimea peninsula, annexed by Russia in 2014, and the Donbass, in the east of the country, dominated by Russian troops after the beginning of the war. of war.
+In an assessment of the six-month war, the Ukrainian leader praised his country for “staying firm”, promised to reconquer the Crimea peninsula, annexed by Russia in 2014, and the Donbass, in the east of the country, dominated by Russian troops after the beginning. of war.

-Zelensky ruled out dialogue for the time being and said the war will only end when Kiev is victorious, not when Russian bombing ends, indicating a counter-offensive by his country.
+Zelensky ruled out dialogue for the time being and said the war would only end when Kiev was victorious, not when Russian bombing ended, indicating a counter-offensive by his country.

 “We are not going to sit at the negotiating table out of fear, with a gun to our heads.
 For us, the most terrible thing is not missiles, planes and tanks, but handcuffs,” he said.
 “What for us is the end of war?
 We used to say: peace.
 Now we say: victory.
 We don’t care about the army you have, we only care about our land.
 We will fight for it until the end,” he declared, in a message to Moscow.

-“We have stood firm for six months.
-It is difficult, but we have clenched our fists and are fighting for our destiny.”
+“We’ve stood firm for six months.
+It’s been tough, but we’ve clenched our fists and we’re fighting for our destiny.”

 - 6 Months of the War in Ukraine in 6 Maps: Understand the Stagnation of the Russian Invasion